yash3001/Meet-God/README.md

    python3 Bot.py
    ```

-4. [Note] Make sure you have either Chrome or Firefox installed
+4. [Note] Make sure you have either Chrome or Firefox installed and a good internet connection.

 ## Tips to use MeetGod Easily and Efficiently